innovator-zero/SAK/README.md

 You should place three datasets in the same directory, and specify the path to the directory as `db_root` variable in `datasets/utils/mypath.py`.

 ### Pre-trained Models
-We will provide the pre-trained SAK models soon.
+We provide the pre-trained SAK models (Stage 1 & Stage 2) in our [Hugging Face model hub](https://huggingface.co/yxlu0/SAK).

 ## 🚀 Usage